ezfman/k8s-homelab/README.md

 ## OIDC/SSO

-AUthentik is used for OIDC/SSO.
+Authentik is used for OIDC/SSO.

 ## Services